 Physical Description/Breed Standard

-Coat - Beaucerons have a double coat with a coarse, dense outer coat between 1 ¼ and 1 ½ inches long.
+Coat – Beaucerons have a double coat with a coarse, dense outer coat between 1¼ and 1½ inches long.
 The short, downy undercoat is not visible through the flat outer coat, which lays close to the body.
 The coat has a rich sheen.
-The colors are black and tan, and Harlequin (gray, black, and tan).
-The black is deep and solid, covering most of their body.
-The tan markings are squirrel red and present as two spots above the eyes, two spots on the cheek, two spots on the chest, the lower part of their muzzle, beneath their chin, and on the lower third of their legs.
-Harlequins have a black and tan base with blue-gray patches over their entire body.
+The colors are black and tan, and harlequin (gray, black, and tan).
+The black is deep and solid, covering most of the body.
+The tan markings are squirrel red, and present as two spots above the eyes, two spots on the cheeks, two spots on the chest, the lower part of the muzzle, beneath the chin, and on the lower third of the legs.
+Harlequins have a black and tan base with blue-gray patches over the entire body.

 Breed Standard and History

 Beaucerons are substantial dogs who are athletic and muscular, and show no indication of clumsiness.
 Their medium frames are well balanced.
-The breed's gait is powerful with the effortless movements needed to circle their herd and cover great distances every day.
-Beaucerons carry their head with pride on a muscular neck and survey their territory with a frank, watchful, and self-assured expression.
-When in motion, their heads drop to the level of their back, like most herding dogs.
-Their slightly oval eyes are dark brown.
-Beaucerons have a courageous, observant nature, but should never be aggressive unless given just cause.
+The breed's gait is powerful, with the effortless movements needed to circle the herd and cover great distances every day.
+The Beauceron carries his head with pride on a muscular neck, and surveys his territory with a frank, watchful, and self-assured expression.
+When in motion, the head drops to the level of the back, as in most herding dogs.
+The Beauceron's slightly oval eyes are dark brown.
+Beaucerons are courageous and observant, but never aggressive unless given just cause.

 Beaucerons developed in France during the Middle Ages to help farmers protect and herd their vast flocks of sheep and livestock.
-They draw their name from La Beauce, the vast agricultural plains between the Seine and the Loire rivers.
-Beaucerons are closely related to the Briard and indeed were considered the same dog until they were separated in 1896 to distinguish between the long and short-haired varieties of the breed.
-Beaucerons are short coated while Briards sport long coats.
+They draw their name from La Beauce, the vast agricultural plains between the Seine and the Loire Rivers.
+Beaucerons are closely related to the Briard and indeed were considered the same dog until they were separated in 1896 to distinguish the long-haired from the short-haired variety of the breed—Beaucerons are short coated while Briards sport long coats.
 The powerful Beauceron works far back from the flock and is known as a gentle herder who doesn't scare livestock.
-The courageous and intelligent breed was enlisted for military and police work in World War 1 and they have continued doing that work ever since.
-The American Kennel Club recognized Beaucerons in 2007.
+The courageous and intelligent breed was enlisted for military and police work in World War I and has continued in those capacities.
+The American Kennel Club recognized the Beauceron in 2007.